Taking Climate Action to the Streets

 Furthermore, transit projects can further support climate mitigation efforts in the following ways:

-- Projects that improve public transit take cars off the road, moving more people, reducing congestion and helping meet the city’s climate change goals of increased sustainable mode share and reduced emissions.
+- Projects that improve public transit take cars off the road, moving more people, reducing congestion and helping meet the city’s climate change goals of increased low-carbon trips and reduced emissions from transportation.

 - Muni improvements mean helping mitigate climate change by encouraging more trips on one of the cleanest transportation in the country.
 Muni accounts for just 2% of the City’s transportation related emissions.